New Address: Eden / Non-place perspectives

 Metonymy curated by Artis Ostups.
 Dom gallery.
 Riga, LV

-Metahorror meets Metahumour, curated by Marc Halson and Kristaps Ancāns In collabotarion with PlasticAfterLife (Kristians Aglonietis & Patrīcija Māra Vilsone) Lethaby Gallery, London, UK
+Metahorror meets Metahumour, curated by Marc Halson and Kristaps Ancāns In collabotarion with PlasticAfterLife (Kristians Aglonietis & Patrīcija Māra Vilsone) Lethaby Gallery and BOTH gallery, London, UK

 EiTiET.
 Gallery 5 MALŪNAI.
 Vilnius, LT